oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 ### Summary

-When assigning new host to RHEV-M the engine gets general information about the host.
-This information includes Vdsm version, CPU units and more.
-This article describes the bios information that the host provides to RHEV-M, as described in the following bug ticket: [bz867543](https://bugzilla.redhat.com/show_bug.cgi?id=867543)
+When assigning new host to oVirt engine the engine retrieves general information about the host.
+This information includes Vdsm version, CPU units and inc. This article describes the bios information that the host provides to oVirt engine.

 ### Owner